 As of April 12, over 200,000 people have signed a petition to Korea’s Blue House, or Cheong Wa Dae, calling for a halt to the production of Snowdrop.
-As the petition garnered more than 200,000 signatures within a month, it awaits an official response from the presidential office, Korea Herald reports.
+As the petition garnered more than 200,000 signatures within a month, it reached the threshold for an official response from the presidential office, Korea Herald reports.

 Who directed and wrote Snowdrop?

 The drama was directed by Jo Hyun-tak and written by Yoo Hyun-mi, who are best known for their work in 2018’s Sky Castle.
 They also worked with Kim Hye-yoon on that series, where she played Kang Ye-seo.

 Filming for Snowdrop started in October 2020.
 The phrase “Actress Jisoo” trended on Twitter as fans wished the BLACKPINK singer luck on her first day of shooting.
 Filming for Snowdrop came to a stop a month later after an unnamed supporting actor reportedly came into contact with someone who tested positive for COVID-19.